echeran/smile-of-murugan/webbook/chapter19.md

 Ramamirtham has so far written more than one hundred short stories and two novels *(Putra*, 1st part 1965, *Apitā,* 1970).
-The collections of short stories comprise *Janani* (1957), *Italkaļ* (1959, 'Petals'), *Paccaikkanavu* (1961, 'Green Dream'), Kaňkā (1962), *Añcali* (1963 'Gesture of Worship') Alaikaḷ (1964 'Waves') and *Tayā* (1966).
+The collections of short stories comprise *Jaṉaṉi* (1957), *Itaḻkaļ* (1959, 'Petals'), *Paccaikkaṉavu* (1961, 'Green Dream'), Kaňkā (1962), *Añcali* (1963 'Gesture of Worship') Alaikaḷ (1964 'Waves') and *Tayā* (1966).
 He works in the Punjab National Bank in Madras.
 He is very shy, very difficult to talk to.

-The world of Ramamirtham's stories—most of them describing the life of middle and lower classes-is often limited to just two
+The world of Ramamirtham's stories—most of them describing the life of middle and lower classes—is often limited to just two
 persons: it may be husband and wife; parent and child; two friends;
-sometimes two people who just meet casually and a relationship develops between them-that is always of fundamental interest to Ramamirtham: the relationship between two, rarely between more human beings.
+sometimes two people who just meet casually and a relationship develops between them—that is always of fundamental interest to Ramamirtham: the relationship between two, rarely between more human beings.
 Sometimes, he draws a whole family into the magic circle of his writing.
 But the family seems to be the limit for